 - Capture key technology details disclosed in potentially relevant patent documents

 - Identify the low protection areas or whitespaces in the technology area

 Each cluster/category in taxonomy is weighted based on the patent fields like Title, Abstract, Claims & Description.
 Depending on the objectives, users can select one or more patent fields.
 Normally, a patent is assigned a cluster if the information in the above fields properly captures it.

 A single patent may be divided into many categories since certain clusters overlap.

 Graphical visualizations between technology clusters (taxonomy) and other data points, such as portfolio comparison based on the taxonomy, technology cluster mapping, trend analysis on clusters, etc., could generate numerous insights.

-Manual categorization of patents into the technology clusters is done by manually going through each patent.
+Experts manually go through each patent to categorize them into the technology clusters.
 This process is very time-consuming and complex.
 Most patent analytics tools have come up with clustering engines that are based on ML and NLP where the tools automatically categorize the patents into technology clusters.
 However, the clustering engines are not transparent.
 Most AI-based clustering engines are based on a black-box approach, where the user has no idea what is happening at the backend of these engines and how or why the engine has categorized patents into respective categories.

 New Age Methodology